thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 System: You called me beautiful
 ```

+Great.

+Now how can it remember across prompts.

 ## Solution kind of solved

 In short, you feed the prompt a transcript.

 A history of the conversation, for better or worse.

 ```
 User: Hey beautiful
 System: Hello World
-User: What did I call you when I said hello"
+User: What did I call you when I said hello
 System: You called me beautiful
 User: How to find happiness?
 System: If you go looking happiness, you’ve already lost it